PioterDev/Cetris/out/config/config.md

 Additional options:

-width         - specifies window width, defaults to 1280 height        - specifies window height, defaults to 720 fps           - specifies desired FPS, defaults to 60 basefallspeed - base time in miliseconds required for the piece to move down, defaults to 1000 soundtrack    - specifies which soundtrack will be played during the game (1, 2, 3, 4 alternates between all three) gridheight    - specifies game matrix height, defaults to 20 gridwidth     - specifies game matrix width, defaults to 10
+width            - specifies window width, defaults to 1280 height           - specifies window height, defaults to 720 fps              - specifies desired FPS, defaults to 60 basefallspeed    - base time in miliseconds required for the piece to move down, defaults to 1000 speed_multiplier - specifies the speed increase/decrease of soft drop/hold, defaults to 5 soundtrack       - specifies which soundtrack will be played during the game (1, 2, 3, 4 alternates between all three) gridheight       - specifies game matrix height, defaults to 20 gridwidth        - specifies game matrix width, defaults to 10